nrepl/piggieback/README.md

 (The ugly `ThreadDeath` exception will be eliminated eventually.)

-Piggieback works well with all known ClojureScript REPL environments, including the Rhino, Nashorn, Node, and browser REPLs.
+Piggieback works well with all known ClojureScript REPL environments, including Nashorn, Node, and browser REPLs.

+Support for Rhino was dropped in version 0.3.
+All users of Rhino are advised to switch to using Nashorn instead.

 ## Acknowledgements